-Is it true that white bears during the hunt cover their nose with a paw?
+Is it true that polar bears cover their noses with their paws when hunting?

-The belief is widespread that the Arctic predators hide their black nose in order to disguise them so that they are not visible against the background of ice.
+There is a widespread belief that Arctic predators hide their black noses for camouflage purposes so that they are not visible against the background of ice.
 We figured out whether there are observations that confirm this assumption.

-In his book "Born under the Arctic Sun" researcher of the north Anatoly Kochnev Disassembles Myths associated with the methods of hunting white bears.
-He says that he more than once watched the animals cover the nose with the front paw, but this always happened during sleep or rest: “The cause of this action served a severe frost or wind, during which a bare and wet bear nose was vulgarly frozen and warmed up with the help of paws.
-Dogs are also made in accuracy, in cold weather, turning around with a ball and hiding their nose in wool. ”
+In his book “Born under the Polar Sun”, Northern researcher Anatoly Kochnev disassembles myths associated with the hunting methods of polar bears.
+He says that he more than once observed how animals cover their nose with their front paw, but this always happened during sleep or rest: “The reason for this action was severe frost or wind, during which the bare and wet bear’s nose vulgarly froze and was warmed up with the help of its paws.
+Dogs do exactly the same thing, curling up in cold weather and hiding their nose in their fur.”

-Although the bears during the hunt do not hide their black nose, they can resort to other masking methods.
-According to washing, in 13% of cases, animals hid behind the irregularities of ice, slightly bending during movement.
-Researchers emphasize that in any of these observations the hunt was not successful.
-Kochnev Adds: “I had to see how the bears, finding himself in a cluster of several hundred seals, accelerated most of them with such a macar, without caught a single one.”
+Although bears do not hide their black noses when hunting, they may resort to other camouflage methods.
+According to Stirling, in 13% of cases the animals hid behind uneven ice, bending slightly while moving.
+The researchers emphasize that in none of these observations was hunting successful.
+Kochnev adds: “I had to see how bears, finding themselves in a crowd of several hundred seals, dispersed most of them in this manner, without catching a single one.”

 Фейк